 url key for the site, defined under the site key in the playbook, is optional, but recommended.

-If this key is not set, certain features of the site that relate to publishing will be disabled.
+If this key isn’t set, certain features of the site that require a site URL are automatically deactivated.

 See When should the site URL be set? for details.

 url key defines the location where the site can be accessed once it’s published.

 url key can either be an absolute URL (https://docs.example.com, https://example.com/docs) or a root-relative URL (/products).